No Excuses! A Documentary on Physical Education

-The benefits of including dance in your curriculum are many.
-Some dance forms teach social skills and etiquette, while others focus on learning about different cultures.
-Social and ballroom dance teaches skills that are useful in real life "events" such as weddings, birthdays, and other social gatherings.
-The complexity of the movements involved in dance, coupled with the potential for moderate to high intensity cardio makes this an exceptionally well suited activity for growing brain cells and improving learning and academic performance (for more information check out SPARK: The Revolutionary New Science of Exercise and the Brain by John Ratey).
-In addition, dance is fun and a part of national and states' standards for physical education.
-After students have learned a dance, it can easily be used as a warm-up.
-Some can even be an enjoyable alternative to running laps for cardiovascular endurance.
+Dance should be integral part of all physical education programs.
+Social and ballroom dance teaches skills that are useful in real life events such as weddings, birthdays, holiday parties, and other social gatherings.
+The complexity of the movements involved in dance, coupled with the potential for moderate to high intensity cardio makes this an exceptionally well suited activity for growing brain cells and improving learning and academic performance.
+Other benefits include: it is fun, incorporates social skills and appropriate touching, often includes a cultural component, are great warm-up activities, and are a part of national and states' standards.

 - BallroomDancers.com: This website has instructional videos, examples of music, and various information on many ballroom dances.